Child Care Data Reports

 - Annual Aggregate Report

-State-level aggregate child care program information is compiled annually for all child care and development programs administered by the Early Education and Support Division (EESD) and represents an unduplicated count of the children served during the state fiscal year (July through June).
+State-level aggregate child care program information is compiled annually for all child care and development programs administered by the Early Learning and Care Division (ELCD) and represents an unduplicated count of the children served during the state fiscal year (July through June).
 This report was developed by counting children once (children may be counted twice if they received services from more than one program throughout the year) during the fiscal year.

 - Child Care Annual Statewide Reports